 Castlevania: Nocturne in the Moonlight

 Ports of games are common enough -- the original Castlevania had several ports to the various computer systems, as well as a substantive re-imagining with Vampire Killer.
-With the rousing success of Symphony of the Night, Konami took the opportunity to port the game from the PSX to another contemporary system at the time (that was popular in Japan), the Sega Saturn.
-Titled the same as its PlayStation counterpart in Japan, Akumajo Dracula X: Gekka no Yasokyoku, translated as "Demon Castle Dracula X: Nocturne in the Moonlight, which was the original Japanese name for the original Symphony, but it does help to differentiate the two tiles for American audiences).
+With the rousing success of Symphony of the Night in Japan, Konami took the opportunity to port the game from the PSX to another contemporary system at the time, the Sega Saturn.
+Titled the same as its PlayStation counterpart in Japan, Akumajo Dracula X: Gekka no Yasokyoku, translated as "Demon Castle Dracula X: Nocturne in the Moonlight", this edition of the game is known in Western circles as Castlevania: Nocturne in the Moonlight to differentiate it from the initial PlayStation release.

 For various reasons, though, Nocturne in the Moonlight was a flawed port.
-The Saturn was not a compatible piece of hardware with the PSX, so compromises had to be made for the game.
-Transparencies, for one, were not something the Saturn could reproduce, so various transparent effects from the original game were done with dithered sprites (transparent "checkerboard" effects that end up looking pixelated).
-Some items that used transparency, such as the Invisibility Cloak, were replaced with other, functionally similar items that lacks the transparent effect entirely.
+The Saturn was not a compatible piece of hardware with the PSX so compromises had to be made for the game.
+Transparencies, for one, were not something the Saturn could reproduce, so various transparent effects from the original game were done with dithered sprites ("checkerboard" effects that end up looking pixelated).
+Some items that used transparency, such as the Invisibility Cloak, were replaced with other, functionally similar items that lacked the transparent effect entirely.
 Coloring was also off, making the game look subtly different, and not in a good way.

-Worse, though, was simply that the Saturn was not well-designed for 3D graphical effects.
-Although the PSX Symphony was a 2D game, it used the 3D engine of the underlying system to create many graphical effects.
-These effects, for whatever reason, were kept in the Saturn edition, but due to the limitations of the hardware they caused severe slowdown whenever on-screen (included in the save rooms, one place you wouldn't expect to find slowdown).
-This was coupled with much longer load times for areas (and menus, and maps), which slowed down the entire pace fo the game.
+Worse, though, was simply that the Saturn was not well-designed for 3D graphic effects.
+Although the PSX Symphony was a 2D game, it used the 3D engine of the underlying system to create many stylistic effects.
+These artistic flourishes, for whatever reason, were kept in the Saturn edition, but due to the limitations of the hardware they caused severe slowdown whenever the flourishes appeared on-screen (including in the single-screen save rooms).
+This was coupled with much longer load times for areas (and menus, and maps), which slowed down the entire pace of the game substantially.

-For all of these reason, the general opinion (among reviewers and fans) was that the game was a hobbled port of the original game.
-The Saturn was just not capable of being a PSX, and it showed.
+For all of these reasons, the general opinion (among reviewers and fans) was that the game was a hobbled port of the original game; the Saturn was just not capable of being a PSX, and it showed.
 Even if the original release of Symphony of the Night had been a sales success in the U.S. (which it wasn't, not initially), it's doubtful this version of the game would have come overseas.
 Between it being a reviled port of a fantastic game, on top of the Saturn also not being a huge success in the U.S. and abroad (it did sell well in Japan, its home country, but that was about the only region that embraced it), it had almost chance of finding an audience in the United States.
-A port to the XBox would have been more feasible for the West, but the XBox wasn't at all popular in Japan, so there was no chance of that.
+A port to the XBox would have been more feasible for the West, but the XBox wasn't at all popular in Japan.
+Thus, this port was doomed to remain an Japan-exclusive.

 Additions to Nocturne in the Moonlight:

-Despite the flaws, though, there were somethings that were added to the game that weren't a complete loss.
+Despite the flaws, there were something additions to the Saturn package that weren't a complete loss.
 For starters, two new areas were added to Nocturne in the Moonlight: the "Underground Gardens" and the "Cursed Prison".
-Although some have commented that the new areas weren't all that necessary, or that they added much to the game (oddly, the game itself computed percentage based on the PSX game, so these new areas threw the percentages off), they were welcome additions all the same.
-The Gardens attached to a secret, glitched areas at the "Entrance" of the original game, and was presumably intended to be included in that game.
-Meanwhile, the Prison was a set of hallways that connected the "Marble Gallery" and the "Caverns".
+Although some have commented that the new areas weren't all that necessary, and that they barely added much to the overall game (even the game itself computed percentage based on the PSX game, so these new areas changed the basic exploration percentage of the game), they were welcome additions all the same.
+The Gardens attached to a secret, glitched areas at the "Entrance" of the original game, and was presumably intended to be included in the original release.
+Meanwhile, the Cursed Prison was a set of hallways that connected the "Marble Gallery" and the "Caverns".
 It's a shortcut, basically, but considering the long load-times of the port, a welcome shortcut all the same.

-Thankfully, although the Saturn port never came to the States, Maria was eventually included in DXC Symphony, meaning that the most essential feature of Nocturne did at least get an international release (at least in some form).
+Thankfully, although the Saturn port never came to the States, Maria's inclusion in the Dracula X Chronicles meant that the most essential feature of Nocturne in the Moonlight did get an international release (at least in some form).